codemanky/urban-canopy-ontology/README.md

-# Reliable Agents With Ontology
+# Reliable Analysis With Ontology

 This project demonstrates the value of using an OWL/SKOS ontology to normalize real-world, messy datasets.
 It takes two massive datasets from the [Austin Open Data Portal](https://data.austintexas.gov/)—a highly fragmented Tree Inventory and a geographically linked 311 Service Requests database—and shows how semantic mapping drastically improves data insights.